Noxzema: History

-Townsend later gave the formula to druggist George Avery Bunting (1870-1959), who for many years denied the transaction.
+Townsend later gave the formula to druggist George Avery Bunting (1870–1959), who for many years denied the transaction.
 In about 1917, Bunting began producing and selling "Dr. Bunting's Sunburn Remedy", marketing the product as an alternative to the greasy, tallow-based medicating creams in use during the period.
-For the first 3 years, George A. Bunting and Elizabeth Buck mixed, heated and poured the product themselves.
+For the first three years, George A. Bunting and Elizabeth Buck mixed, heated and poured the product themselves.
 The name was changed to Noxzema, supposedly because a satisfied customer exclaimed, "Sure knocked my eczema!".
 An early slogan was "The miracle cream of Baltimore".

 Ownership

 Beginning in 1920, the cream was produced by Bunting.
 In 1926, Noxzema Chemical Company broke ground and built a small factory in Baltimore, Maryland at the corner of W. 32 St. & Falls Cliff Rd.
 In 1926, N.C.C. applied for a trade-mark with the U.S. Patent Office.
 By 1937, 15 million units were being sold yearly.

 By the 1940s, the product was being sold throughout the United States, and it continued to be produced by the Noxzema Chemical Company.
-Management moved to the founder's son in 1949. and, in 1966, the company was reorganized Noxell Corporation, but still under the ownership of the Bunting family.
-Under a non-family member's leadership, the company "moved its headquarters to a building complex in Cockeysville, Md."
+Management moved to the founder's son in 1949.
+In 1966, the company was reorganized Noxell Corporation, but still under the ownership of the Bunting family.
+Under a non-family member's leadership, the company "moved its headquarters to a building complex in Cockeysville, MD."

-In 1989 Procter & Gamble acquired the brand as part of the acquisition of Noxell.
+In 1989, Procter & Gamble acquired the brand as part of the acquisition of Noxell.
 Alberto-Culver bought the rights to the brand in 2008 from Procter & Gamble and operated the line of skin-care products until Alberto-Culver was acquired by Unilever in 2010.
 In October 2014, the Noxzema brand in Greece changed its ownership from Procter & Gamble to a domestic company, Sarantis, for €8.7 million.

 Advertising

-This "knocks eczema" product, which says "shaving cream" on the container, was advertised from 1967 to 1973 as a medicated shaving lotion with the phrase "Take it off, Take it all off" (referring to facial hair).
-Earlier advertising, which had begun in the 1940s, via radio and print advertisements, was handled locally.
+Advertising, which had begun in the 1940s, via radio and print advertisements, was handled locally.

+From 1966 to 1973, Gunilla Knutsson appeared in national TV commercials and magazine advertisements for Noxzema shaving cream (shaving cream in an aerosol can), in which she famously said, "Take it off.
+Take it all off."

-In 1998 Proctor & Gamble unveiled "a foray into so-called nontraditional media" as "a break from traditional Noxzema advertising" in order to "stimulate sales of Noxzema skin cream among women ages 21 and over."
+In 1998 Procter & Gamble unveiled "a foray into so-called nontraditional media" as "a break from traditional Noxzema advertising" in order to "stimulate sales of Noxzema skin cream among women ages 21 and over."
 In 1999 they introduced and advertised product line extensions.